Calvin-Brown-Software/Python-Graph-Maker/README.md

 Currently there are some bugs with the program, they may be fixed in the future if development is continued.

-Place Dot.gif and Graphi.gif directly into your harddrive.
+Place Dot.gif and Graph.gif directly into your hard drive.
 These are the required images that the program will load.

 ----------------------------------------------------------------------------------------------------------------------